autocrypt/autocrypt/doc/faq.rst

 Why do you require MUAs to detect if another is using Autocrypt already?
 ------------------------------------------------------------------------

-In the event that two Autocrypt-enabled agents operate a single e-mail account, they could clash and cause usability problems:
+In the event that two Autocrypt-enabled MUAs operate a single e-mail account, they could clash and cause usability problems:
-If they each manage their own secret key material, communicating peers might arbitrarily choose one key or another to encrypt to, and then certain mails will be unreadable with certain agents, in an apparently-arbitrary pattern based on the origin of the remote peer's last-received message.
+If they each manage their own secret key material, communicating peers might arbitrarily choose one key or another to encrypt to, and then certain mails will be unreadable with certain MUAs, in an apparently-arbitrary pattern based on the origin of the remote peer's last-received message.